 Whisper Down the Lane: The Importance of Effective Communication During a Web Redesign

-Lags in communication, dropped balls, missed email, ignored voice mail and other forms of delayed responses may jeopardize the successful outcome of important projects.
+Lags in communication dropped balls, missed the email, ignored voice mail and other forms of delayed responses may jeopardize the successful outcome of important projects.
 At the very least, lags in communication cause timeline issues that translate into a loss of opportunities to either generate or protect revenues.

 Manufacturing a Communication Scenario

-Effective communication, and successful website development projects, needs a stronger communication strategy, with involvement from the entire team – beginning with its leadership – and distributed through the project’s point person.
+Effective communication, and successful website development projects, need a stronger communication strategy, with involvement from the entire team – beginning with its leadership – and distributed through the project’s point person.

 Even more critical?
 When executive management is involved in the communication timeline.
-Often times, executives parachute in near the tail end of development when changes are complex and costly.
-This critical and common error usually leads to unbudgeted expenses, but could have been avoided by intervention during previous milestone check-ins.
+Often times, executives parachute near the tail end of development when changes are complex and costly.
+This critical and common error usually leads to unbudgeted expenses but could have been avoided by intervention during previous milestone check-ins.

 In this upcoming series of posts, our goals are to examine:

 - How to define and identify effective communication.

 - How it is obtained and nurtured when there are different tiers of team members involved in any effort.